Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Localization

-At this moment we also switched to the fields $\Phi_0^E, K_i^E$ which are related to the original fields in Minkowski signature as $\Phi_0 = i\Phi_0^E, K_i = iK_i^E$.
-Equivalently, we could make the computation in the Euclidean signature from the very beginning keeping all fields real.
-In this case some imaginary coefficients would appear in the supersymmetry transformations: we would write down $i$ in front of the fields $K_i$ and would replace the $\Gamma^{0}$ matrix by $i \Gamma^{0}$.

-One could worry then that such supersymmetry transformations spoil the reality conditions on the fields.
-However, our localization computation is not affected.
-The Lagrangian and the theory is still invarint under such transformations if we understand the action as an analytically continued functional to the space of complexified fields.
-The path integral is understood as an integral of a holomorphic functional of fields over a certain real half-dimensional ``contour of integration'' in the complexified space of fields.
-Strictly speaking, the bar in the formula~(\ref{eq:QPsi}) for $\overline{Q\Psi}$ literally means complex conjugation only if we assume that we use that contour of integration which we described before: all fields are real except $\Phi_0$ and $K_i$ which are imaginary.
-For a general contour of integration in the path integral we just use the functional $V$~(\ref{eq:V-definition}) where $\overline{Q\Psi}$ is~\emph{defined} by the second line of~(\ref{eq:QPsi}).
+One could worry that our supersymmetry transformations break the reality conditions on the fields in the conventions of the reduced $(10,0)$ signature.
+However, the localization argument still holds.
+The action is invariant under supersymmetry transformations if we treat the action as an analytical functional in the space of complexified fields.
+The path integral is understood as integration of a holomorphic functional of fields over a certain real half-dimensional subspace in the complexified space of fields.
+Strictly speaking, the bar in the formula~(\ref{eq:QPsi}) for $\overline{Q\Psi}$ literally means complex conjugation only if we assume that we use the specific contour of integration in the $(9,1)$ theory: all fields are real except, $\Phi_0$ and $K_i$ which are imaginary.
+For a general contour of integration we use the functional $V$~(\ref{eq:V-definition}) where $\overline{Q\Psi}$ is~\emph{defined} by the second line of~(\ref{eq:QPsi}).
 This means that the functional $V$ holomorphically depends on all complexified fields.
-The bosonic part of $QV$ is positive definite after restriction to the correct contour of integration.
+The bosonic part of $QV$ is positive definite after restriction to the suitable contour of integration.

-From any point of view, we should stress that $\delta_\ve$ squares to a complexified gauge transformation, whose scalar generator is $i\Phi_0^E + \cos \theta \Phi_9+\sin \theta A_{v}$, where $\Phi_0^E$, $\Phi_9^E$ and $A_{v}$ take value in the real Lie algebra of the gauge group, and where $A_{v}$ is the component of the gauge field in the direction of the vector field $v^{\mu}$.
-The theory is similar to the Donaldson theory near the North pole where this generator becomes $i \Phi_0^E + \Phi_9$, and anti-Donaldson theory near the South pole where this generator becomes $i \Phi_0^E - \Phi_9$.
+From any point of view, we should stress that $\delta_\ve$ squares to a complexified gauge transformation, whose scalar generator is $i\Phi_0^E {- \cos \theta \Phi_9}+\sin \theta A_{v}$, where $\Phi_0^E$, $\Phi_9^E$ and $A_{v}$ take value in the real Lie algebra of the gauge group, and where $A_{v}$ is the component of the gauge field in the direction of the vector field $v^{\mu}$.
+The theory is similar to the Donaldson-Witten \cite{Witten:1988ze} theory near the North pole where this generator becomes ${i (\Phi_0^E + i\Phi_9)}$, and the conjugate Donaldson-Witten theory near the South pole where this generator becomes ${i (\Phi_0^E - i\Phi_9)}$.